Geographic Information Systems (GIS) Certificate

 - Effectively communicate methodologies, results, and analyses through oral, written, and graphic media.

-Finally, we offer a state-of-the-art, dedicated GIS lab (Geospatial Analysis and Mapping Lab), equipped with 21 computers with GIS/RS software, printers, a large format plotter, and large format scanner.
-In addition, we offer 10 iPads and GPS for student/faculty/community use!
+Finally, we offer a state-of-the-art, dedicated GIS lab (Geospatial Analysis and Mapping Lab), equipped with several computers with GIS/RS software, printers, and large format scanner.
+In addition, we offer iPads and GPS for student/faculty/community use!